leobruneau/Bee-Colony-Simulator/REPONSES.md

  a method `Hive::removeDeadBees()` that, similarly as `Env::removeDeadFlowers()`, checks if a bee is dead and, if it is, it deallocates the linked memory and removes the pointer from the `bees_` vector.

+## FIFTH PART (5)

+### A5.1
+The modification to the method `Bee::getConfig()` will be to turn it into a virtual pure method with the following syntax:
+`virtual j::Value const& getConfig() = 0;`.
+This way the Bee class will become abstract and no instance of it will be able to be created.

+### A5.2
+Because we cannot call a method on an object that doesn't exist.
+We can call methods of a class only when we already have an instance of it we can call them from.